 I encourage all our members to put names to faces and build a relationship with the ATD board of line representatives.
 Visit our ATD leadership page, and send us your feedback throughout the year.
 It’s our job to listen to you, so let us know about your successes and challenges; stay up to date on truck dealer issues with our core publications, ATD Insider, ATD Performance Measurement Guide, and ATD Truck Beat; and join us at the annual ATD Show and other industry events.

 ATD is also your bridge with manufacturers and suppliers, so I encourage everyone to participate in the dealer attitude surveys that we circulate twice a year.
 The greater the participation from our members, the more meaningful our presentations are with the OEMs and suppliers.

 Valentine’s Day is tomorrow so it’s fitting that I say, without reservation, how much I love ATD.
 As I said on the ATD Show stage, seeing the grit in all of you inspires me each day.
 It is a great honor to serve all our members through the highs and lows of our industry.
 I am forever grateful for our ATD leaders—past and present—who have influenced me and are wholly dedicated to the entire ATD family.

-Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; a full-service Hino dealership in Baton Rouge; and Southland Truck Leasing at all dealership locations.
+Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; full-service Hino dealerships in Baton Rouge and Monroe; and Southland Truck Leasing at all dealership locations.
 ATD, a division of the National Automobile Dealers Association, represents more than 1,800 medium- and heavy-duty truck dealerships.